GoogleContainerTools/kpt-functions-sdk/README.md

 - **Type-safety:** Kubernetes configuration are typed, and their schema defined using the OpenAPI spec.
   Typescript has a sophisticated type system that makes dealing with Kubernetes objects easier and safer.
   The SDK enables generating Typescript classes for core and CRD types.
-- **Batteries-included:** The SDK provides a simple, yet powerful API for querying and manipulating configuration files and provides all the scaffolding required to develop, build, test, and publish functions so you can focus on implementing your business-logic.
+- **Batteries-included:** The SDK provides a simple, yet powerful [document store][document-store] API for querying and manipulating configuration files and provides all the scaffolding required to develop, build, test, and publish functions so you can focus on implementing your business-logic.